* MSCI's world equity index touches highest since Aug. 1

 "We could see some disappointment here.
 The challenge is more about forward guidance and reassurance for the future," said Christophe Barraud, chief economist at Market Securities in Paris.

-"It would be surprising if the ECB launches a big stimulus right now ahead of uncertainties such as hard Brexit and the trade war."
+"It would be surprising if the ECB launches a big stimulus right now ahead of uncertainties such as hard Brexit and the trade war.
+I think the ECB wants to keep some room for another external shock."

 After the ECB decision, the U.S. Federal Reserve is expected to cut rates next Wednesday and the Bank of Japan and Swiss National Bank next Thursday also may ease.